jmettraux/ruote-web2/README.txt

 = Ruote-Web2

+WARNING : ruote, as a workflow engine, currently relies heavily on threading.
+So a multiprocess deployment target is not OK.
+Passenger is not OK either.

 Ruote (OpenWFEru) is an open source Ruby workflow and [incidentally] BPM engine.

 Ruote-Web2 is a Ruby on Rails web application wrapping an instance of Ruote and a worklist.

-Warning : this project is in a really early stage !
+WARNING : this project is in a really early stage !

 == getting it